Taming singular stochastic differential equations: A numerical method: Main results

+While this article was under review, progress had been made in improving our main results.
+Namely, \cite{le2022quantitative} removes the moment restrictions in \cref{thm.main,thm.alpha} and consequently in \cref{cor.somebn}.
+This is accomplished by taking advantage of two other recent developments (after the first appearance of the current article).
+One is the stability results from Galeati and the second named author in \cite{MR4546633}.
+The other is the John--Nirenberg inequality for stochastic processes of bounded mean oscillations as discussed in \cite{le2022quantitative}.

 \textbf{Convention.} Whenever convenience, we place temporal variables into subscript right after the function, e.g. $f_t(x)=f(t,x)$.
 The relation $A\les B$ means that $A\le CB$ for some finite constant $C\ge0$.
 The implicit constants $C$ may change from one inequality to another and their values may depend on other parameters which are clear from the context.
+We will also make use of Einstein's convention of summation over repeated indices.